mfacevedol/rtem/draft2ndEd/readme.md

 Files for Code Mantra

-Copyedited files for textbook and Lab Manual reviewed by Author.
+Art queries response by Author.

-Figures requested by Code Mantra as well as some added by Author.
+Figures requested by Code Mantra as part of art queries.